-Chrome extensions customise user requirements and help in automating other processes with additional features.
-There are many extensions available for Chrome browser; of which majority of them are developed by third party developers.
+Chrome extensions customize user requirements and help in automating other processes with additional features.
+There are many extensions available for the Chrome browser; of which the majority of them are developed by third-party developers.
 Hence the changes of them being updated on a regular basis are remote and unnoticed.

 Outdated or expired extensions lead to many errors like

 - err_connection_refused android

 - err_connection_refused localhost

 - err_connection_refused chrome